NonsoEchendu/springboot2-health-record/README.md

 A Jenkinsfile has been added for CI/CD.
 The Jenkins pipeline automates the build, test, and deployment process for the Spring Boot Health Record application.
 The pipeline also includes source control management, code quality analysis with SonarQube, and artifact publishing to JFrog's Artifactory.

-Here's an article that gives an in-depth step-by-step breakdown of the stages and steps in the pipeline:
+I've also written an article that gives an in-depth step-by-step breakdown of the stages and steps in the pipeline:
 [Check here](https://dev.to/nonso_echendu_001/deploying-jenkins-in-aws-with-integration-to-artifactory-and-sonarqube-2348)

 **Prerequisites to run the pipeline script:**